TheDLCrimson/thedlcrimson/README.md

 - 📧 Email: thedlcrimson22@gmail.com
 - 💬 Discord: `22_crmsn`

-P/S: I would like to join in a project... if possible
+P/S: I would like to join in a project...or collab... if possible